 Some of the same principles apply to communication with trial counsel.
 Though not justified, many trial attorneys have the impression, reinforced by now-retired Justice Gardner, that "appellate counsel is blessed with the gift of hindsight as he leisurely picks over the carcass of a dead lawsuit," and that the claim of ineffective assistance of counsel is overused and unfair.
 (People v.
 Eckstrom (1974) 43 Cal.App.3d 996, 1000-1001.)
 Appellate counsel should treat the relationship with tact and professionalism to avoid problems.
 (See related article: The Relationship Between Trial & Appellate Counsel: Would You Treat a Friend Like That? )

 Appellate counsel should contact trial counsel early on and indicate an interest in hearing from him or her regarding ideas about potential issues, the possibility of a motion for bail, and/or any matters which trial counsel feels appellate counsel should know about, such as potential adverse consequences.
-Appellate counsel may need to rely on trial counsel for assistance in obtaining copies of released exhibits, reviewing or obtaining trial counsel's file (PDF file will open in new window), in settling the record, or acquiring information about off-the-record matters.
+Appellate counsel may need to rely on trial counsel for assistance in obtaining copies of released exhibits, reviewing or obtaining trial counsel's file (PDF), in settling the record, or acquiring information about off-the-record matters.

 The Rules of Court do not require that a copy of briefs be served on trial counsel; however, serving trial counsel is sometimes appropriate where he or she needs to be made to feel like a part of the "team."
 This positive approach can also make the transition back to the trial court easier in the event that relief is granted and trial counsel is required to follow through with post-reversal proceedings.
 This can be an integral part of appellate counsel effectively communicating with trial counsel.